Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Preliminaries and Notations

 \subsection{Chinese Restaurant Process}

-The CRP\cite{aldous1985exchangeability} is a discrete-time stochastic process that defines a prior distribution over the cluster structures.
-The term CRP arises from an analogy of seating a sequence of customers (equivalent to a stream of observations) in a Chinese restaurant with an infinite number of tables (equivalent to clusters) and each table has infinity capacity.
+The term CRP\cite{pitman2002combinatorial} arises from an analogy of seating a sequence of customers in a Chinese restaurant with an infinite number of tables (i.e., clusters) and each table has infinite capacity.
 Each customer sits randomly at an occupied table with probability proportional to the number of current customers at that table, or at an unoccupied table with probability proportional to a hyperparameter $\alpha$ ($\alpha>0$).
 The conditional probability for the $t^{\rm th}$ customer sitting at the $k^{\rm th}$ table is